Video top 12 must-visit attractions in Hanoi

 1. Hoan Kiem Lake

-Hoan Kiem Lake is considered as the symbol of Hanoi, located in Hanoi Old Quarter, surrounded by three streets are Hang Khay – Le Thai To – Dinh Tien Hoang.
+The first place on the list of Hanoi attractions is Hoan Kiem Lake – the symbol of Hanoi, located in Hanoi Old Quarter, surrounded by three streets are Hang Khay – Le Thai To – Dinh Tien Hoang.

 The monuments around the Lake:

 Thap Rua (Turtle Tower): located in the center of the lake, built between 1884 and April 1886.

 Ngoc Son Temple: located in the north of the lake, was built in the 19th century.

 The Huc Bridge: leads to Ngoc Son temple gate, built-in 1865.

 Thap But (Pen Tower): on the northeastern shore of the lake, was built in 1865, including five floors.